How to Convert Scanned PDF to Excel Spreadsheet (You’ll Need OCR)

 What's OCR and Why Do You Need It?

-Since a scanned PDF file is essentially an image, you'll need to rely on OCR technology to match the elements in the file first, then organize the data and finally convert all the data into an Excel sheet.
+Because a scanned PDF file is essentially an image, you'll need to rely on OCR technology to match the elements in the file first, then organize the data and finally convert all the data into an Excel sheet.

 What is the best way to convert scanned PDF to Excel?
-You may wonder.

 Here we'd like to introduce two most popular techniques: one is to use online conversion services, the other is by using a desktop software.
 Each technique has its own pros and cons.
 We'll explain.